-With sincere wishes for your success, we welcome you to All American Institute of Medical Sciences-AAIMS!
+With sincere wishes for your success, we welcome you to All American Institute of Medical Sciences (AAIMS).

-This Student Handbook provides you with information about the programs offered at AAIMS as well as certain academic information.
+This Student Handbook provides you with information about, the student support services, the programs offered at AAIMS as well as certain academic information.
 The purpose of the Student Handbook is to answer questions about the operation of AAIMS, student services, programs, school policies and procedures, and student rights and responsibilities.